webbouwer/onepiece/README.md

 /**
 README.md

-by CP Müller - 2016 The Hague
+by CP Mueller - 2016 The Hague
 Webdesign Den Haag | Oddsized
 **/

-For Wordpress code monkeys only :-) The Worpdress Theme with devil fruits!

-Contains works with Copyright and Licences:
-	Isotope by David DeSandro aka Metafizzy - http://isotope.metafizzy.co/ AnythingSlider by Rob Garrison aka CSS Tricks - https://github.com/CSS-Tricks/AnythingSlider/wiki Menu Image by Alex Davyskiba aka Zviryatko - http://html-and-cms.com/plugins/menu-image/
+/**** MASTER BRANCH ****/

-The Onepiece Theme provides a theme framework with a set of common used display management options.
+The Onepiece Theme provides a set of common used theme options for webdesigners and developers.
-Warning for non-designers/code-nitwits: There is no real layout added, only html markup with css for a minimal responsive positioning of page elements.
+There is no real layout added, only html markup with css for a minimal responsive positioning of page elements.
 More css should be added in the style.css or a custom file and enriched with content and media placement.
 Theme options are build in the theme customizer, post metaboxes and page-templates.
-The basic page theme has already extended options by default.
+A basic page has already extended options by default.
 Most common page markups can be achieved without any code hassle.

 !
 Current all Branches testing php fread to get .css files